sourcegraph/handbook/content/departments/security/admin-access-internal-instances.md

 - Q: What happens with my existing Sourcegraph accounts?

   - A: If your existing account is a site-admin, it will be demoted to regular user.
 No existing user accounts will be deleted.

+- Q: How can I use my regular account as a site-admin?

+  - A: Add your Sourcegraph email, matching Okta, as a verified email to your existing account.
+After requesting SOAP access it will be granted (and later removed) from your account.

 - Q: What happens with tokens created during the elevated privilege window?